rileywheadon/uss-course-map/README.md

   - `buildLinks`, which generates a list of links (source, target, type)
   - `getDependencies` is used by `buildLinks` to get dependencies from `courses.json`
   - Then, it executes `dot -Tsvg` and injects the resulting SVG into the response
-- We need a Javascript file `main.js` that does the following:
+- We have a Javascript file `main.js` that does the following:
   - On click, highlights the selected node and all prerequisite edges/nodes
   - Also fades out all other nodes to make it easier to focus
   - Unhides the sidebar and unhides the details for the selected course
-  - When the user clicks off the course, it should go back to the default view
+  - When the user clicks off the course, it goes back to the default view
-- Also add a CSS file `styles.css`:
+- We also have a CSS file `styles.css`:
   - For basic hover effects in the SVG
   - For styling the sidebar containing course details